| WOULD PREFER TO | |||

 Ed was walking to work. (progressive) |

-A bare infinitive form is used when one takes a stand in the judgment of truth, right, or what is logical.
+A bare infinitive form is used when expressing the judgment of truth, right, or what is logical.
 The person takes the contrary choice as the preferred one to avoid injustice.
 The main clause verb is usually present, past or will or would. |

 |

-| MODAL / PAST / PRESENT | BARE FORM VERB |
+MODAL / PAST / PRESENT | PLAIN FORM VERB |

 They will /would go / would have gone on strike rather than |